CRJS - British Values Statement

 At CRJS we expect our pupils to make informed choices based on a good understanding of their rights and the rights of others and to understand the responsibility that goes with the freedom to choose.
 We provide a safe and supportive learning environment that empowers our children to make responsible decisions, based on good advice, that exercise their rights and personal freedoms.
 Our pupils are expected to think about the impact of their choices, good or bad, and to learn from them.
 Through our curriculum they have the opportunity to find out more about the rights of others beyond the school environment and into the wider community, the wider world.
 We believe that our pupils need to gain further insight into how individual liberty alongside human rights, has evolved historically, culturally and socially which is taught through our diverse curriculum.
 Our children make choices that challenge them; they choose whether to participate fully in school life through a range of extra-curricular activities; through participation in competitions and in performances such as concerts, productions and assemblies.
 Above all they are given the freedom to make choices.

-Our pupils were involved in the formulation of our core values in September 2013 and it is therefore embedded and evident in our day to day practice.
 Mutual respect is something we treasure and demonstrate through our whole school ethos; respect is shown to everyone.
 The staff team provides positive role models in the way that they treat each other, through the respect they demonstrate towards each other and in the way they respect and value every child’s contribution to the life of the school.
 Mutual respect is not taken for granted and is therefore something that is frequently revisited through teaching and learning and through our curriculum.
 The children know and understand that it is very important to show everyone respect whatever differences we may have and to appreciate that we live in a diverse community in which differences culturally or socially should be understood, celebrated and respected.
 The core value of Respect at CRJS underpins everything we believe in, demonstrated both in and out of the classroom.

 Tolerance of Those With Different Faiths And Beliefs